JC-Insights/customer-churn-prediction/README.md

 If implemented, this approach can significantly reduce churn rates and protect revenue streams.

+This approach helps organizations move from reactive to proactive customer retention strategies.

 ### 🔍 Key Drivers of Churn

 The model identified the most important features influencing churn, including: